Beijing Weather in December: Temperature, Rainfall & What to Pack

 - weather in beijing

-- What to Buy in Beijing
+- Where to Go in Beijing

-- Things to Do in Beijing
+- Travel to Beijing

 - Family Hotels in Beijing